kbc0/TA-Management-System/backend/docs/api-documentation.md

 **Notes**:
 - `status` must be either "approved" or "rejected"
-- `reviewer_notes` is optional and can provide additional context for the decision
+- `reviewer_notes` is optional and provides context for the decision
+- Only pending leave requests can be updated

 **Success Response**:
 - **Code**: 200 OK